sdcondon/FlUnit/README.md

 FlUnits notable strengths include:
 - Succinct & readable.
   - I would argue that the resultant reduced thinking time & confusion risk significantly mitigates any performance shortfalls (which I should stress I don't necessarily know are there, end-to-end - but see the "cons" section for some suspicions).
   - In particular, the enforced structure for tests (notably, no interlacing of action and assertion) pushes you to write easily understandable tests.
-Unconvinced readers are invited to look at the [migration to FlUnit of the SCGraphTheory.Search tests](https://github.com/sdcondon/SCGraphTheory.Search/commit/e9e7a67d9fe15f0060e1a8d772ad556de05e73e2) for an example.
 - A richer model for tests than that found in many other test frameworks (without requiring the verbose code required by frameworks such as MSpec) makes a few things possible, some of which are demonstrated in the "getting started" guidance, above.
   - Parameterised tests are easy without requiring awkward attribute-based parameter retrieval.
   - The "arrange" clauses of a test don't have to be counted as part of the test proper, providing an easy way to distinguish inconclusive tests (because their arrangements failed) from failed ones - providing some assistance to the isolation of issues.